hellohaptik/docs_haptik/docs/bot-analytics/basic-analysis.md

 Through this document we will explore the different types of metrics available for tracking and analysing inside the analytics tool.

-The Analytics tool consists of multiple section with each section containing metrics and data about a different aspect of your chatbot.
+The Analytics tool consists of multiple sections with each section containing metrics and data about a different aspect of your chatbot.
 The multiple sections are:

 * Overview
 * Compare Clients